machinatoonist/prompt-code/README.md

 Once you have an API key you can head over to Streamlit Cloud and launch the code directly from the GitHub repository or simply clone this repository and run the app locally using the command:

 `streamlit run app.py`

+If running the Shiny app you can click Run in RStudio or enter `shiny::runApp()` in the console.

 Some example outputs are included.
 I suggest using version control to record the initial model output, settings and then any changes required to make it work as originally intended.